ROCm/rocBLAS/docs/source/api.rst

    :alt: code blocks in asynch function call
    :align: center

-   Code blocks in asynch function call
+   Order of operations in asynchronous functions

-Logging results in system calls, and the program will need to wait for them to complete before executing the next instruction.
+The above order of operations will change if there is logging, or if the function is synchronous.
+Logging requires system calls, and the program will need to wait for them to complete before executing the next instruction.
 See the Logging section for more information.

 .. note:: The default is no logging.